Read in English

-Behavioral segmentation is defined as dividing the total market into smaller ‘homogeneous’ groups based on their buying behavior.
+Behavioral segmentation is defined as dividing the total market into smaller homogeneous groups based on their buying behavior.
 There are a few parameters through which we can implement Behavioural Segmentation.

 - Occasion – If the product is used for a specific occasion in a customer’s life we can use occasion segmentation.
-The occasion can be repetitive or can be a once in a lifetime occasion; like the traditional sweet items that dominate supermarket shelves during the Sinhala-Tamil New Year period.
+The occasion can be repetitive or can be a once in a lifetime occasion; like the traditional sweet items that dominate supermarket shelves during the Sri Lankan New Year period.

 - Loyalty Status – Loyalty status is simply the segmentation of your customers according to their level of loyalty towards your brand.
 If your production is stopped due to a temporary closure, some customers might want to wait for months without switching to another product, purely because of the loyalty factor.
 Hence, it is of paramount importance for you to identify from where does this loyalty come as well as to figure out ways to retain these loyal clients via reward schemes or any other means.